lukaswenzl/astrometry/README.md

 ### Prerequisites

 The program was tested for python 3.6 or newer.
-Apart from standard packages this package needs astroquery, astropy and photutils
+Apart from standard packages, this package needs astroquery, astropy and photutils

 ```
 pip install astroquery astropy photutils pandas